Douglas-042/douglas-042/README.md

-Files are found in `data\`, next to the script, or in the working directory — no paths to configure. **Nothing needs downloading to work offline**; all collection and the 151 built-in rules run regardless.
+Files are found in `data\`, next to the script, or in the working directory — no paths to configure. **Nothing needs downloading to work offline**; all collection and the 153 built-in rules run regardless.
+The banner tells you what is loaded before you pick a mode.

 `Build-SigmaPack.ps1` compiles Sigma YAML into the `sigma-pack.json` the collector reads.
 Compilation happens once, ahead of time, so the collector itself never